DieMalEen/WPR381_Assignment1_Group9/README.md

 ### **About Page**

-- Provides information about the team or organization.
+- Provides information about the team and organization.
 - Data is sourced from an array in the backend and rendered using EJS templates.
 - Includes dynamic content rendering using `<%= %>` and partials for consistent layout.